Bridgerton Season 1 Episode Guide

 Episode 1 — “Diamond Of The First Water”

 The premiere introduces Daphne, Simon, Lady Whistledown, Queen Charlotte, the Featheringtons, and the marriage mart.
-More importantly, it proves Bridgerton knows exactly what it is: colorful, romantic, scandalous, musical, and completely unapologetic.
+More importantly, it proves Bridgerton knows exactly what kind of show it wants to be: colorful, romantic, scandalous, musical, and completely unapologetic.

 Episode 2 — “Shock And Delight”

-Daphne and Simon’s fake courtship begins reshaping their social lives, while the show starts building the emotional and political rules of the Ton.
-The romance is still a performance, but the consequences are already real.
+Daphne and Simon’s fake courtship begins reshaping their social lives while the show establishes the emotional and political rules of the Ton.
+The romance may still be a performance, but the consequences are already becoming real.

 Episode 3 — “Art Of The Swoon”

 The fake courtship starts creating real feelings, real jealousy, and real danger.
-Daphne and Simon keep performing for the Ton, but the line between strategy and desire gets harder to control.
+Daphne and Simon keep performing for the Ton, but the line between strategy and desire becomes harder to control.

 Episode 4 — “An Affair Of Honor”